 Research shows that being able to participate in this social bonding experience pays off in perceived attractiveness – at least for men, it does.
 Research in the Journal of Personal Relationships describes three studies encompassing more than 300 men and women who rated each other’s attractiveness against their abilities to tell stories, where about half the stories told were intentionally unclear and rambling, while the other half were concise and engaging.

-Women rated the men who were good storytellers as more attractive, more likely to be good leaders and more socially adept.
+Women rated the men who were good storytellers as more attractive, more likely to be good leaders, and more socially adept.
 Whether or not women were good storytellers had no measurable effect on whether or not the men found them attractive.
 Sad but true.

 There could be many reasons why women prefer men who can craft a good narrative: certainly storytelling ability is a good indicator of the ability to communicate and connect with others.
-And since the women associated this trait with leadership, it may also be seen as indicative a man’s ability to influence others to procure resources.
+And since the women associated this trait with leadership, it may also be seen as indicating a man’s ability to influence others to procure resources.